gotchoices/MyCHIPs/lib/model3/doc/README.md

 - Move usergeneration from ./simdock start sim to Agent Cluster setup code
 - Add environment variables to runsim.sh
 - Use async/await and promises instead of callback hell
+- Create a version of simdock for large scale simulations that does not open terminals or browser windows
+- Get performance data for large scale simulations and discover limitations on memory and disk space.
+- Figure out why the touch command can't create files and make sure they are deleted in killsim
+- Simulation memory can work sporadically with asynchronous calls in large simulations.
+We need to look into synchronous container creation.